wikimedia/labs-countervandalism-cvn-infrastructure/README.md

 * `node @each` section: Describes the steps that apply to all instances.
 These are run when creating new instances, such as web servers or application servers.

 * `debian` steps: Install packages from the Ubuntu package repository (through `apt-get install`).

-* `puppet` steps: Apply puppet roles from Wikimedia's Puppet repository.
-See <https://github.com/wikimedia/operations-puppet>.
-May also contain Puppet Hiera key/values that are interpreted by the [`role::labs::instance` base class](https://github.com/wikimedia/operations-puppet/blob/production/manifests/role/labs.pp) for instances in Wikimedia Cloud.

 * `services` steps: Install these services by performing the steps under the relevant `service` section.